Evaluation and Prognostic Validation of Deep Regression Models for WSI-Based Gene-Expression Prediction: Methods

-We evaluate three main different types of regression models (Figure~\ref{fig:model_overview_abmil_patch-level_contrastive}), along with a simple kNN baseline (Figure~\ref{fig:model_overview_knn}).
+We evaluate three main different types of regression models (Figure~\ref{fig:model_overview_abmil_patch-level_contrastive}), together with a simple kNN baseline (Figure~\ref{fig:model_overview_knn}).
 All four models take a WSI $x$ as input and output a predicted gene-expression profile $\hat{y}(x) \in \mathbb{R}^N$.
-Note that models thus output predicted values for all $N = 20\thinspace530$ genes, making this an extremely high-dimensional regression problem.
+Models thus output predicted values for all $N = 20{,}530$ genes, making this an extremely high-dimensional regression problem.

-All four models also utilize the same initial WSI processing steps.
-First, the input WSI $x$ is tissue-segmented and divided into $P$ non-overlapping patches $\{\tilde{x}_i\}_{i=1}^P$ of size $256 \times 256$ (at $20\times$ magnification) using CLAM~\cite{lu2021data}.
-The number of extracted tissue patches $P$ varies for different WSIs, with a typical range of $100 - 10\thinspace000$ per WSI.
-Next, a feature vector $p(\tilde{x}_i)$ (of dimension $1\thinspace024$) is extracted for each patch $\tilde{x}_i$, using a pretrained and frozen feature extractor.
-The four models then process these \emph{patch-level} feature vectors $\{p(\tilde{x}_i)\}_{i=1}^P$ further, finally outputting a predicted gene-expression profile $\hat{y}(x) \in \mathbb{R}^N$.
+All four models use the same initial WSI preprocessing steps.
+First, the input WSI $x$ is tissue-segmented and divided into $P$ non-overlapping patches $\{\tilde{x}_i\}_{i=1}^P$ of size $256 \times 256$ at $20\times$ magnification.
+The number of extracted tissue patches $P$ varies across WSIs, with a typical range of approximately $100$--$10{,}000$ per slide.
+Next, a feature vector $p(\tilde{x}_i)$ is extracted for each tissue patch $\tilde{x}_i$ using a pretrained and frozen feature extractor.
+The four models then process these patch-level feature vectors $\{p(\tilde{x}_i)\}_{i=1}^P$ further, finally outputting a predicted gene-expression profile $\hat{y}(x) \in \mathbb{R}^N$ for the full WSI.

-\paragraph{Feature Extractors} We utilize two different patch-level feature extractors: UNI and Resnet-IN.
-UNI~\cite{chen2024uni} is a `foundation model', i.e. a deep learning model trained on large amounts of unlabeled data using self-supervised learning, developed specifially for the computational pathology domain.
-It is a vision transformer (ViT-Large)~\cite{dosovitskiy2021an}, pretrained using DINOv2~\cite{oquab2024dinov2} on a pan-cancer dataset (20 major tissue types) collected from the Massachusetts General Hospital, Brigham \& Women's Hospital and the Genotype-Tissue Expression consortium.
-The dataset contains roughly $100$ million tissue patches from more than $100\thinspace000$ WSIs.

-Resnet-IN is a Resnet-50 model~\cite{he2016deep} pretrained on the ImageNet dataset~\cite{russakovsky2015imagenet} of natural images.
-Resnet-IN is included as a simple baseline, expected to be outperformed by the pathology-specific UNI.
-Both feature extractors are kept frozen in all our experiments, i.e. they are not updated during the training of any of the regression models.
+In the benchmarking of regression models on the four TCGA datasets, we implement the WSI preprocessing using CLAM~\citep{lu2021data}.
+For the PFM comparison on TCGA-BRCA and all external evaluations, we use an in-house preprocessing workflow to enable a unified pipeline across datasets and the broader set of evaluated feature extractors.
+This workflow consists of four steps: tissue segmentation using Otsu's thresholding~\citep{otsu1979}; extraction of non-overlapping $256 \times 256$ patches at a resolution of $0.4536\,\mu$m/pixel (corresponding to $20\times$ equivalent magnification for a reference slide scanner); removal of blurry patches using the variance of Laplacian (VL) metric~\citep{pech2000diatom}, discarding patches with $\mathrm{VL} < 300$; and color normalization using the Macenko method~\citep{macenko2009method}, adapted for WSI-level color correction following \citet{wang2022improved}.